Nethercutt–Richards family: Cars

 The family has over 250 prestigious vehicles housed mostly at the 10 story-tall Nethercutt Collection museum, which J.B.
 Nethercutt founded in 1971 and was the namesake.
 It has been regarded as one of the greatest and most valuable car collections in the world.
 The car collection notably contains two of the most valuable cars in the world; the Bugatti Dubos and the Duesenberg Twenty Grand.
 Several cars from the collection have been used as the lead car carrying the Grand Marshal of the Rose Parade.

 J.B.
 Nethercutt holds the most Best of Show titles at the Pebble Beach Concours d'Elegance with 6 victories and the Nethercutt Collection team holds the most Concours d'Elegance awards worldwide.
-Jack Nethercutt II raced professionally from 1957 to 1965, most notably in the World Sportscar Championship with Ferrari.
+Jack Nethercutt II raced professionally from 1957 to 1965 most notably in the World Sportscar Championship with Ferrari, where he was a part of their winning 1960 championship season.

 Philanthropy

-The family has donated several million to charities, medical institutions, veterans, and churches.
-In 1985 J.B.
+Merle Norman donated several million to charities, medical institutions, veterans, and churches.
+In 1985, J.B.
 Nethercutt donated US$1 million to the town of Kenora, Canada for a new emergency medical department.
 In 1986, the family donated several million which led to the construction of the six-story Merle Norman Pavilion complex at the UCLA Medical Center, Santa Monica.
-In 2007 the Nethercutt Emergency Center was opened at the same hospital, with J.B. posthumously as the namesake.
+In 2007, the Nethercutt Emergency Center was opened at the same hospital, with J.B. posthumously as the namesake.
 Helen Richards-Nethercutt has funded several autism charities, including the Exceptional Children's Foundation.
 They have donated to the University of Southern California, including for the construction of Merle Norman Stadium and the foundation of the USC Trojans beach volleyball team.